-(These policies are applicable to ALL students, regardless of the program in which they are enrolled.) https://nursing.uth.edu/acaddept/academicaffairs/schoolpolicies.htm
+(These policies are applicable to ALL students, regardless of the program in which they are enrolled.) https://nursing.uth.edu/academic-affairs/policies/school-policies students.)

+Program Policies

-Program Policies Bachelor of Science in Nursing (BSN) Program Policies (These policies are applicable to all undergraduate students.) https://nursing.uth.edu/acaddept/academicaffairs/programpolicies.htm
+Bachelor of Science in Nursing (BSN) Program Policies (These policies are applicable to all undergraduate